SumianVoice/TransVoice-Wiki/wiki/pages/PIPM/index.md

 </details>

 ## Goals
 Your goal is a sound!
 Only focus on “does this sound closer to my goal”.
 Physical feelings only happen when there's a problem such as constriction or pressing, so avoid trying to make physical movements; if we do, we'll expect sensations as feedback and make those happen even though that means adding tension or constriction.
+Instead, it should feel no different to your untrained voice except that it might vibrate throughout your body differently.
 Singular aspects are mostly irrelevant unless we're troubleshooting some specific problem, so it's best to ignore things like "vocal weight" and "resonance" or any specific aspect of voice.
-Focus on vague ideas like "clarity" and "naturalization" instead which allow the subconscious to do the work for you.
+Focus on vague ideas like "clarity" and "naturalisation" instead which allow the subconscious to do the work for you.
 It's much better at this than your conscious mind will ever be!

-# Tone
+# Part One - Tone
 In this we learn to achieve a basic voice coordination which has high pitch mobility, meaning we can modulate pitch without effort and without compromising other qualities we want in our voice such as clarity and volume.
 It doesn't necessarily make our voices significantly feminine yet, though some people find this is all they need to achieve a feminine voice.
 What it does do is provide a solid but flexible and stable coordination.
 What we learn in this process is what most people take years to develop: clear, stable and robust glottal behavior

 Glottal behavior is simply the small scale ways in which the voice is produced, such as the clarity and lightness.